cat-ding/Parstagram/README.md

   - [x] Allow the logged in user to add a profile photo
   - [x] Display the profile photo with each post
   - [x] Tapping on a post's username or profile photo goes to that user's profile page
-  - [ ] User Profile shows posts in a grid view
+  - [x] User Profile shows posts in a grid view
 - [x] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.
 2.

 ## Video Walkthrough